Roger McGuinn: Personal life

-When he originally started with the Byrds, he used the name Jim, which he thought to be too plain.
-McGuinn became involved in the Subud spiritual association in 1965 and began to practice the latihan, an exercise in quieting the mind.
+When McGuinn started with the Byrds, he used the name Jim, which he thought to be too plain.
+He became involved in the Subud spiritual association in 1965 and began to practice the latihan, an exercise in quieting the mind.
 He changed his name in 1967 upon advice from Subud's founder Bapak.
 Telling McGuinn that it would better "vibrate with the universe", Bapak sent the letter "R" to Jim and asked him to send back ten names starting with that letter.
 Owing to a fascination with airplanes, gadgets and science fiction, he sent names like "Rocket", "Retro", "Ramjet", and "Roger", the last a term used in signalling protocol over two-way radios, military and civil aviation.
 Roger was the only "real" name in the bunch, and Bapak chose it.
 McGuinn officially changed his middle name from Joseph to Roger and has used the name Roger professionally from that time on.

 McGuinn married Susan Bedrick in 1963; however, the marriage was subsequently annulled.
 From December 1966 to November 1971, he was married to Dolores DeLeon.
 A fellow adherent of Subud, DeLeon changed her name to Ianthe in 1967 but reverted to her original name after the dissolution of their marriage.
 With DeLeon, McGuinn fathered two sons, filmmaker Patrick McGuinn and Henry McGuinn.
 Immediately following their divorce, McGuinn married a third time, to Linda Gilbert in November 1971; this marriage also ended in divorce in June 1975.

 McGuinn left Subud in 1977, the same year that he met his fourth and current wife and business manager, Camilla; they married in April 1978.
 Since that time, the McGuinns have practiced evangelical Christianity.

-A registered member of the Republican Party, McGuinn donated $2,000 to the Ben Carson presidential campaign in 2015 and refused to endorse Donald Trump.
+A registered member of the Republican Party, McGuinn donated $2,000 to the Ben Carson presidential campaign in 2015 and refused to endorse Donald Trump, noting "I don't like Trump."
 He also opposed Florida Amendment 1 (2016) (an initiative pertaining to the solar energy industry, of which McGuinn is a longtime advocate) and endorsed Florida Amendment 2 (2016) (a medical marijuana legalization initiative).